 You can place Hivecells anywhere: on a bookshelf, on a desktop, in a cabinet.
-Each Hivecell has a built in battery back up, so there is no need for bulky uninterrupted power supplies (UPS).
-Hivecells directly connect which reduces both your wireless and wired routing load.
+Each Hivecell has a built-in battery back up, so there is no need for bulky uninterrupted power supplies (UPS).
+Hivecells connect through built-in terminals, which reduces both your wireless and wired routing load.

 Raw weather data is 40 terabytes per day and growing.
 The cost to move that much data to the cloud is $80,000 per month.
 The cost to store one year of that data (15 petabytes) is $300,000 per month.